 10. Provides oversight of service contracts for trash, pest control, elevator service, and uniforms.

-12. Helps to provide a safe and secure living environment by maintaining effective communication with the Springfield Police Department Substation and Department of Safety and Transportation, providing residents with information of safety and security issues, and coordinating with police and public safety officers to meet safety and security objectives.
+12. Helps to provide a safe and secure living environment by providing residents with information of safety and security issues and assisting police and public safety officers to meet safety and security objectives.

 13. Ensures the smooth operation services such as telephone, cable television, and card access offered by the University to residents by communicating and coordinating with the service providers.

 14. Facilitates the timely and efficient delivery of mail to students by communicating and coordinating with Postal Services.

 15. Oversees the Residence Life, Housing and Dining Services’ laundry program.

 16. Ensures a pest-free living environment in all residence halls and apartment facilities by monitoring the performance of pest control efforts.

 17. Contributes to the proper functioning of all elevators within the department by monitoring service calls and routine maintenance work and by preventing vandalism.